dasch-swiss/dsp-api/docs/03-endpoints/api-v2/editing-values.md

 In the case of an image file, the client may now wish to get a thumbnail of each uploaded image, to allow the user to confirm that the correct files have been uploaded.
 This can be done by adding IIIF parameters to `temporaryBaseIIIFUrl`.
 For example, to get a JPG thumbnail image that is 150 pixels wide, you would add `/full/150,/0/default.jpg`.

+### Upload Files to DSP-INGEST

+Support for DSP-INGEST is in its early stage and currently mainly intended for ingesting large amounts of data.
+When a file has been ingested through DSP-INGEST, it is necessary to send the header `X-Asset-Ingested` along with the request to create the file value resource in DSP-API.

 ### Submit A File Value to Knora